Armpit Rashes: Causes, Treatment, And Prevention

 - Oozing fluid when scratched

-Eczema can also cause flare-ups several times during the year, and the rashes may last for a week.
+Eczema can also cause flare-ups several times during the year, and the rashes may last for a week or more if untreated.

 3. Allergic Contact Dermatitis

-This is your skin reacting to antiperspirants or deodorants or other external allergens.
+This is your skin reacting to antiperspirantsi XProducts that reduce sweat or perspiration on the skin and lessen body odor by blocking the sweat glands. or deodorants or other external allergens.
 The chemicals may irritate your armpits, causing redness, itchiness, small bumps, and a stinging sensation.
 In severe cases, you may even get blisters.

 4. Seborrheic Dermatitis